Data Privacy and Security Training in the Current Threat Landscape

 Not only is employee security awareness/culture an integral part of comprehensive cybersecurity program to prevent breaches, but it’s also required by HIPAA.

-HIPAA Requirements for Employee Training
+HIPAA Requirements for Data Privacy and Security Training

 HIPAA requires both covered entities and business associates to provide HIPAA training to members of their workforce who handle PHI.
 Under the HIPAA Privacy Rule and the HIPAA Security Rule, training is required as an administrative safeguard.